krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 * Design-The hunt master specifies the end date and time for the competition.
 * Implement-The hunt master specifies the end date and time for the competition.
 ### Medium
-* Deploy-  The hunt master specifies the start date and time for the competition.
-* Deploy - The hunt master specifies the end date and time for the competition.
-* Design - user serve as hunt master,he can choose an existing quest for competition.
+* * Design - user serve as hunt master,he can choose an existing quest for competition.
 * Implement - user serve as hunt master,he can choose an existing quest for competition.
 * Design - A hunting master invites a list of teams to participate about a week before the match.
 * Implement -  A hunting master invites a list of teams to participate about a week before the match.